Updated for 2020 – please check the websites prior to visiting due to the current situation.

 Peter Rabbit’s Adventure Playground offers youngsters an opportunity to meet Peter and his friends.
 The attraction includes Mr. Toad’s Lair, with secret entrances and hidden rooms, all for kids to enjoy.

 The Pumpkin Festival in October encourages children to pick their own pumpkin from a bountiful harvest.
-This year’s dates are from 19th October to 3rd November and the prices can be found on their website.
+Tickets need to be booked in advance and if you are a non-member then the soft play area is not available.

 Pumpkin Jim’s, Near Saffron Walden ~ Pick Your Pumpkin and try some waffles